I know that for most of my clients, a whey protein shake is the first thing they turn to after a tough gym session.

 Why Do Some Protein Powders Cause Acne?

-Some protein powders cause acne because they are based on dairy products.
+Some protein powders cause acne because they are boldly based on dairy products.

-Unfortunately, dairy is one of the main enemies for anyone who wants to keep their acne under control .
+Unfortunately, dairy is one of the main enemies for anyone who wants to keep their acne under control with care .

 The added problem you have during heavy exercise or bulking phases is that the added muscle strain also causes the release of testosterone and insulin-like growth factor (IGF-1).